merwusch/merwusch/README.md

 # 💫 About Me:
-💻I’m currently working on socket programming and learning react.<br>📈I'm a engineer in develop.
+💻I’m currently working with C#, .NET, React, NodeJS, Express, Python.<br>📈I'm a engineer in develop.
 Hope be better!<br>📫 How to reach me: ylmz.merwusch@gmail.com

 ## 🌐 Socials: